devslopes/dwa-templates/coding-team-templates/coding-question.md

 5. Structure Your Question
 6. Show Us Your Code

-To follow those steps, we’ve created a template or questionnaire that you can copy and paste into your Discord post and follow the TEMPLATE requirements.
-This questionnaire is designed to help you use available problem-solving tools more efficiently, enabling you to resolve your questions quickly and handle most issues on your own effectively.
+We’ve crafted a simple template and questionnaire just for you!
+Copy and paste it into your Discord post, follow the TEMPLATE steps, and watch how it helps you tackle problems more efficiently!

 ## TEMPLATE to copy